learn-co-curriculum/ruby-array-practice-array-methods/README.md

 ### The `.push` Method

-Calling `.push` on an array with an argument of the element you wish to add to that array, will also add that element to the *end* of the array.
+Calling `.push` on an array with an argument will add that element to the *end* of the array.
 It has the same effect as the shovel method explained above:

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "Maru"]